-A person with liver disease must eat a special diet.
-This diet protects the liver from working too hard and helps it to function as well as possible.
+Some people with liver disease must eat a special diet.
+This diet helps the liver function and protects it from working too hard.

 Proteins normally help the body repair tissue.
 They also prevent fatty buildup and damage to the liver cells.

-In people with severely damaged livers, proteins are not properly processed.
+In people with badly damaged livers, proteins are not properly processed.
 Waste products may build up and affect the brain.
-Restricting the amount of protein in the diet can reduce the chance that toxic waste products will build up.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.